 We are not robots.
 We feel things.
 We can't survive on romcoms, comedic bromances and sci-fi action sequences alone.
 We like our joy, but we need our sadness, too.
 It's not about wallowing in misery.
 It's about getting lost in a story that captures the full human experience, with all of its highs and lows.

 A good drama hits you right where it hurts, whether it's Blue Valentine's broken romance or Fruitvale Station's sense of injustice, or Kramer vs. Kramer's parental strife.
 If these cinematic tear-jerkers don't have you crying, keening, and curling up into a little ball, we don't know what will.

-Now, grab a box of Kleenex — or a friend’s sleeve, whatever works — and get ready for some much-needed cathartic wallowing.
-If your feeling fancy, you can even try staring into a fireplace as the tears gently flow down your face, Call Me By Your Name style.
+Now, grab a box of tissues — or a friend’s sleeve, whatever works — and get ready for some much-needed cathartic wallowing.
+If you're feeling fancy, you can even try staring into a fireplace as the tears gently flow down your face, Call Me By Your Name style.